excid-io/seccon-dev/README.md

 # Secure CI/CD using artifact attestations and container signatures w/ STaaS

+## Acknowledgements
+The code provided in this repository has been created in the context of the SecCon project, which is supported and funded by [aerOS](https://aeros-project.eu).

 ## Description

 A demo pipeline for demonstrating DevPrivSecOps methodology with GitLab CI.
 Our focus on this repo is mainly on container signatures and artifact attestations and how we use them with STaaS within a pipeline, but a more complete pipeline is built to demonstrate how these attestations could fit within any pipeline.